qidi-community/Plus4-Wiki/content/chamber-heater-investigation/README.md

 Now keep in mind, there's a large chunk of hot metal (that's the print bed) under the printed part(s) that always emitting heat.
 Your printed part is basically sitting on a stove top, so it's not like the lower sections are exactly getting the chills either.

-So, considering all of that, the best way to measure the chamber air, as far as the printed part "cares" about it, is in the vicinity of where the printing action happens.
+So, considering all of that, the best way to measure the chamber air, as far as the printed part is concerned, is in the vicinity of where the printing action happens.

 So, I put a thermal probe to measure the chamber air temps where it really matters, and that's right here!